 All Piedmont Technical College students must maintain a 2.0 semester/ term and cumulative grade point average (GPA) to be considered in satisfactory academic standing.
-It is the policy of Piedmont Technical College to require that grade point standards be maintained for continued enrollment.
-The grade point standards are as follows:
+It is the policy of Piedmont Technical College to require that a 2.0 GPA be maintained for continued enrollment.